Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 Chibi Network Assembly
 ----------------------

-A chibi network constists of one master and multiple slaves.
+A Chibi network constists of one master and multiple slaves.
 Chibi master is the Master Brick which has a USB connection to the PC running brickd.
 All the other Master Bricks with Chibi Extension must not have a USB connection (they can use a USB power supply since Master Brick firmware